 John Hansard Gallery actively supports the scholarship and publication of critical writing and has published over eighty exhibition catalogues, which are available to buy from our Shop.
 We regularly commission new writing as part of our ongoing publishing activities with artists.

 At the heart of our programme is the belief that contemporary art can transform the way we look at – and understand – the world, and inspire people from all backgrounds and ages.

-The arts complex will comprise around 75,000 sq ft of stunning gallery, performing arts and film/media studio space across two iconic buildings, as part of a proposed mixed-use development.
+Named Studio 144, the arts complex will comprise around 75,000 sq ft of stunning gallery, performing arts and film/media studio space across two iconic buildings, as part of a proposed mixed-use development.
 Arts Council England have confirmed funding of £7.2 million towards the project, which represents a major milestone in bringing Southampton’s Cultural Quarter to fruition and will bring the Gallery’s programme to the heart of the city.
 (Image: Artists impression.
 Copyright CZWG)